FJ16/MusicalGeneRank/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+You may need to install the Eclipse IDE(J2EE version) and download the Apache Tomcat Server Files.

 ```
 Give examples